Foyoman/envited-ta/README.md

 I'd also like to let you know that I actually cloned your site in preparation for this test!
 [Here](https://github.com/Foyoman/envited-clone) is the link to the repo, I hope you appreciate it!
 I definitely feel proud that I did it :)

 ## Features
-- Desktop, iPad, *and* mobile responsive
+- Desktop, iPad, *and* mobile responsive.
+I used Chrome's 'responsive' mode in the console to test responsiveness.
+Tested with the options for 'iPhone 12 Pro' and 'iPad Pro'.
 - Dynamic typing effect
 - Dynamically animated background gradient on the buttons